meg768/homey-tesla-vehicle/README.md

 Opens or closes the trunk.

 ### Vehicle
 The main device for your vehicle.
-Contains a number of "When", "And" and "Then" cards.
+Contains a number of "When", "And" and "Then" flow cards.
+The device also acts like a door to lock or unlock your vehicle.

 ### Ventilation
 Sets car door windows in a ventilating state.